11 Common Flowers That are Actually Dangerous for Pets

 Morning Glory

 Toxic to both cats and dogs, morning glories can cause vomiting.
 If eaten in large amounts, the plant’s seeds can also cause hallucinations.
-Keep unwanted critters away with these humane pest control ideas.
+Be sure to keep all critters away with these non-toxic pest control ideas.

 6 / 11